RauhanAhmed/store-sales-forecasting/README.md

-# Multivariate Data for Dynamic Sales Prediction
+# Dynamic Sales Forecasting with Multiple-Multivariate Time Series

 This Python, [ML-based API](https://store-sales-api.onrender.com) empowers retailers with data-driven sales forecasting to optimize inventory management and improve profitability.
 This comprehensive solution predicts short-term sales (up to 30 days) with outstanding accuracy and performance metrics.
 By integrating seamlessly with existing workflows, it enables retailers to: